 How to Boost Your Credit Score

+Do you know the benefits of having good credit?
 Fortunately, it is not terribly difficult to reestablish a good credit history.
 One of the easiest ways to get started is by obtaining a secured credit card.
-A secured card works just like a regular credit card, but with one difference—it requires a cash deposit.
+A secured card works just like a regular credit card, but with one difference - it requires a cash deposit.
 Your credit limit is usually determined by the amount of your deposit.
 Sometimes the credit limit is equal to the amount of your deposit; sometimes it is a bit more.
 The important thing is that by getting a secured card, you will have the ability to reestablish a positive payment history.

 Before you use the secured card, take a moment to recall what caused your credit to suffer in the first place.
 Did you have an unexpected hardship, such as a job loss or an illness?
 Did you take on more debt than you could handle?
 Did you mismanage your money?
 Whatever the reasons were, remember that if it happened once, it can happen again.